cbg1710/CarLeasingAccountant/README.md

 CarLeasingAccountant gives you an overview above some interesting figures for car leasing.
 It was mainly developed to get information about the already passed distance and how many kilometres are left.

+## Server

+All the server sources are located in the "server" folder.

 The controlling of the system is happening via HTTP requests.
 Open the file /doc/swagger-api-doc.yaml in http://editor.swagger.io to see the full documentation of the rest endpoints.